 Please provide an accurate phone number and email address for your references and give them a heads up that we will be reaching out to them.
 The form they need to fill out takes less than 2 minutes and it will only need to be completed once.

-You will be able to access Prophecy on the page that comes up after submitting your application.
+You will be able to access skills checklists on the page that comes up after submitting your application.
 We also send you an email with a link to get there.

-Note: Prophecy is separate web page and unfortunately is not optimized on mobile devices.
+Note: The skills checklists are hosted on a separate web page and unfortunately is not optimized on mobile devices.
 The checklist will need to be completed on a computer.

 In addition to sending you a checklist to complete, we will also send an email to your references once your application is submitted.
 We need responses from at least 2 references in order to share your information with the hospital.
 If we haven’t heard from your references via email, we will also trying giving them a call to complete the reference over the phone.